This quick guide explains the steps you need to set up and connect to WiFi using a terminal in Arch Linux and other distros.

-This guide is ideal for those scenarios where you are stuck with a terminal without any GUI and no other wired internet connectivity is available.
-These steps help you to manually detect the wireless card, device and connect to the WiFi hotspot with password authentication via terminal.
+This guide is ideal for those scenarios where you are stuck with a terminal without any GUI, and no other wired internet connectivity is available.
+These steps help you to manually detect the wireless card, and device and connect to the WiFi hotspot with password authentication via terminal.

-This guide uses iwd (Net Wireless Daemon) to connect to WiFi via terminal.
+This guide uses iwd (Net Wireless Daemon) to connect to WiFi via a terminal.

 Connect to WiFi Using Terminal in Arch Linux and Other Distros